 3. Start CVTz50 and verify the connection by pressing CVT Data Monitor button.
 If ELM327 connection established successfully, CVTz50 will show connection progress and enter data monitoring mode.

-To read Diagnostic Trouble Codes stored in CVT
+To read Diagnostic Trouble Codes stored in CVT or in engine,

-in corresponding control module and list of the codes.
+module and list of the codes.

 In order to erase CVT/engine DTC, press and hold corresponding button, then confirm erasing by selecting Yes in confirmation dialog.

-Press Read/Clear CVTF Deterioration
+Press Read/Clear CVTF Deterioration button to read

 Nissan recommends to change CVT fluid if deterioration exceeded 210000 points.
 (Note that deterioration counter takes into account CVT operation time only in high temperature conditions.
 There might be other reasons to replace CVT fluid – they shall be considered even if deterioration counter significantly below the threshold).

 After replacing CVT fluid, CVTF Deterioration data should be cleared.
 To perform deterioration data erasing, hold Read/Clear CVTF Deterioration button and confirm the operation by selecting Yes in confirmation dialog.